Robert56s/discord-casino-bot/README.md

 # discord-casino-bot
-Moonbet, octoflip, telgamble, many other discord crypto casinos with the same src
+Moonbet, octoflip, telgamble, bitflip. easygw and many other discord crypto casinos used the same src